UAE Traditional Dress

 Burqa

-The Burqa is outside clothes used to cover the female’s body to avoid skin exposure in public.
+The Burqa is an outside garment worn by women to cover their bodies and avoid skin exposure in public.
 Burka is a burkha or burkha.
-When the woman goes home and in the presence of her family members, the Burqa is withdrawn.
+When the woman goes home, she removes the Burqa in the presence of her family members.
 It is worn regularly and is more prevalent among older Arab people.

 Ghafiyah

 The Ghafiyah is like a Muslim priesthood cap worn by Arabic men under the ghutrah headscarf.
-The fractured and not visible to the naked eye, as hidden by the Ghutrah, are usually intricate.
+The fractures that are not visible to the naked eye, as hidden by the Ghutrah, are usually intricate.

 Gishwa